TomasVotruba/tomasvotruba.com/packages/blog/data/2021/2021-02-10-effective-debug-tricks-narrow-scoping.md

 <br>

-Then we can report all the information that maintainer needs.
+Then we can report all the information that the maintainer needs.

 *I tried to run Rector on my project with `rector.php`* *When I run `TypedPropertyRector` like this: